By: Penny Kroening, 2016 National Elementary Physical Education SHAPE America® Teacher of the Year

 - At the local shop, students must read the card to determine the “cost” of the item.

-- Each partner does the exercise that is posted on the store sign before the rider takes a circular image and returns back to their Home Spot.
+- Each partner does the exercise posted on the store sign before the rider takes a circular image and returns to their Home Spot.

 - Community service of feeding the hungry.
 Here students go to the Grocery Store and pay for food with their exercise.
 Students earn a “My Food Plate” image to take to the Food Pantry.